Broadway Through a Keyhole

 Broadway Through a Keyhole, also billed as Broadway Thru a Keyhole, is a 1933 American pre-Code musical film produced by Twentieth Century Pictures and released by United Artists.

-New York City speakeasy proprietress Texas Guinan appears as a fictionalized version of herself in the film.
-It also features early appearances by Lucille Ball, Ann Sothern, and Susan Fleming.
+New York City speakeasy proprietress Texas Guinan appears as a fictionalized version of herself in the film (this was her last film role -- Guinan died three days after the film's opening.)
+The film also features early appearances by Lucille Ball, Ann Sothern, and Susan Fleming.
 The film is based on an original story by Broadway columnist Walter Winchell.

 Plot

-Racketeer Frank Rocci is smitten with Joan Whelan, a dancer at Texas Guinan's famous Broadway night spot.
+Racketeer Frank Rocci is smitten with Joan Whelan, a dancer at Tex Kaley's famous Broadway night spot.
 He uses his influence to help her get a starring role in the show, hoping that it will also get Joan to fall in love with him.
 After scoring a hit, Joan accepts Frank's marriage proposal, more out of gratitude than love.
 The situation gets even stickier when she falls for a handsome band leader during a trip to Florida.
 Can she tell Frank she's in love with someone else?